kubevirt/project-infra/docs/debugging-resources/prow.md

 ![Prow - Deck](prow-deck.png)

 This is the entry page provided by [Deck](https://docs.prow.k8s.io/docs/components/core/deck/) where you have an overview of all job runs on the Prow instance.
-From here you can filter on various criteria to select the jobs that you need to have a look at
+From here you can filter on various criteria to select the jobs that you need to have a look at.

 ## Prow Job types